-Most drugs used for PEP are safe to use if you're pregnant but breastfeeding/chest feeding while taking PEP is not advised.
-Talk to a doctor about your options.
+Most drugs used for PEP are safe to use while pregnant; however, it is important to talk to your healthcare provider if you're pregnant or breast / chest feeding.

-If you are a trans woman who takes hormones, older forms of HIV medication may suppress estrogen.
+If you are a Trans woman who takes hormones, older forms of HIV medication may suppress estrogen.
 Talking to your doctor can help find the right medications for you.

 Some people experience side effects such as nausea, diarrhea, and fatigue when taking PEP.
-If you experience side effects that make you want to stop taking PEP, talk to your doctor first - they might be able to adjust your medications.
+If you experience side effects that make you want to stop taking PEP, talk to your health care provider first.
+They may be able to help you manage side effects.